gpoehl/phpReport/docs/source/dataInput.rst

 |project_name| doesn't read data itself.
 What seems to be a lack of functionality
 on the first glance is in reality a huge benefit.

-You should use the same tools for data retrieval you are alreay familar with.
+You can use the same tools for data retrieval you are alreay familar with.
-You can even use your data models without any modification.
+You can even use any ORM tools or your own data models without any modification.

 So when running applications with |project_name| you have full control over authorisation, authentification, caching and much more.